khaled-sadek/blade-boring-avatars/README.md

 Based on Boring Avatar's description,
 > Boring Avatars a tiny JavaScript React library that generates custom, SVG-based, round avatars from any username and color palette.

-Here I make a blade component to use in your laravel projects
+This package provides a Blade component you can use directly in your Laravel projects.

 ## Features